 Operations:

-Ground Rules: Meetings are generally held on a quarterly basis to enable preparation for PSC meeting.
+Ground Rules: Meetings are generally held on a quarterly basis to enable preparation for PSC meetings.
 Co-chairs, with input from the GTs, reserve the right to hold meetings more or less frequently.
 An agenda and any decisional documents are circulated at least five business days before the meeting.
 Members may not be expected to make decisions on topics where materials were not provided within the five-business day timeframe.
 The agenda should spell out specific goals for meeting with time limits for each item.
-All GT meetings are open to the public and meeting materials, actions and decisions are posted on www.chesapeakebay.net.

 Decision-Making: The partnership employs a consent-based decision-making approach.
 While consensus (unanimous full support) is the partnership’s goal, a consent model enables the groups to gauge member positions through polling that captures agreement, disagreement, questions, and reservations (See Figure 2).
 If some members register a stop or hold, consent is not reached unanimously, and the GT may use a vote to proceed.
 Two thirds of the GT voting members must support a decision for it to be approved.
 See Section VI(D)(3) for guidance on elevating decisions to the PSC.

 Quorum: A quorum of a GT is established with two thirds of voting members are present.
-When situations such as a lapse in appropriations refer to guidance held in Section VI(F) - Unavoidable Absence from Meetings.
+When situations arise such as a lapse in appropriations, refer to guidance held in Section VI(F) - Unavoidable Absence from Meetings.

 Reporting, Accountability and Performance Metrics: The Co-Chairs are responsible for maintaining a clear sense of purpose and adhering to the CBP’s accountability and adaptive management framework described in Section VIII.